GeoffBreemer/Titanic/README.md

 # Project goal
 The purpose of this project was to learn Python and experiment with scikit-learn and its Pipeline, FeatureUnion and other classes using Kaggle's Titanic competition.
-Achieving a high Kaggle score was not a goal.
+Achieving a high Kaggle score was not a goal (public leaderboard score achieved: 0.78947).
 Code uses Python 3.5 and scikit-learn 0.17.1.
 All data files are located in the `data` subfolder

 # Fitting the model
 Run `driver_fit.py` to fit the RandomForest model, which will be saved to subfolder `model`